SEOULTECH-AIS-gyounghun6612/CORE/python_toolbox/README.md

          ---------------------------------------------------------------------
          ### Args
+         - Super
+            - `arg_name`: Description of the input argument
+         - This
-            arg_name: Description of the input argument
+            - `arg_name`: Description of the input argument

          ### Attributes
-            attribute_name: Description of the class attribute name
+         - `attribute_name`: Description of the class attribute name

          ### Structure
-            SubClassName or Function_name: Description of each object
+         - `SubClassName` or `Function_name`: Description of each object

          """
          def Function_name(self, ...):